monokpe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 1. Hello you
 The script `1-hello_you` is a bash script that prints "hello user", where "user" is the current Linux username..

+## 2. The path to success is to take massive, determined action
+The script `2-path` adds the directory `/action` to the end of the `PATH` environment variable.
+The new directory will be the last one the shell checks when looking for a program.